tudelft3d/website/journals/index.md

 {% endif %}
 {% endfor %}

-## not-indexed, but surely coming soon?
+## Non-indexed, but could be in future

 {% for i in journals %}
 {% if i.index == null %}